bodrick/awesome/TOPICS.md

 *   [developit/microbundle](https://github.com/developit/microbundle) - 📦 Zero-configuration bundler for tiny modules.
 *   [egoist/bili](https://github.com/egoist/bili) - Bili makes it easier to bundle JavaScript libraries.
-*   [timocov/dts-bundle-generator](https://github.com/timocov/dts-bundle-generator) - Tool to generate a single bundle of dts
+*   [timocov/dts-bundle-generator](https://github.com/timocov/dts-bundle-generator) - A tool to generate a single bundle of dts with types tree-shaking
 *   [webpack-contrib/webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) - Webpack plugin and CLI utility that represents bundle content as convenient interactive zoomable treemap
 *   [samccone/bundle-buddy](https://github.com/samccone/bundle-buddy) - A tool to understand your bundle size and why files are in your bundle